The Science of Skincare: 6 Supplements for Radiant, Healthy Skin

 Recommended Dosage

-The recommended daily intake of vitamin E for adults is 15 mg (22.4 IU) per day.14 Some studies have used higher doses for specific skin conditions, but it's crucial to consult with a healthcare professional before taking higher amounts, as excessive vitamin E intake can lead to negative side effects.15
+The recommended daily intake of vitamin E for adults is 15 mg (22.4 IU) daily.14 Some studies have used higher doses for specific skin conditions, but it's crucial to consult with a healthcare professional before taking higher amounts, as excessive vitamin E intake can lead to negative side effects.15

 5. Omega-3 Fatty Acids

-Omega-3 fatty acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), are essential nutrients known for their anti-inflammatory properties.16 These fatty acids contribute to skin health by regulating oil production, maintaining skin barrier function, and reducing inflammation, which can help alleviate conditions like acne, eczema, and psoriasis.17 Omega-3s can be obtained from fatty fish, such as salmon and mackerel, as well as from fish oil or algal oil supplements.
+Omega-3 fatty acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), are essential nutrients known for their anti-inflammatory properties.16 These fatty acids contribute to skin health by regulating oil production, maintaining skin barrier function, and reducing inflammation, which can help alleviate conditions like acne, eczema, and psoriasis.17 Omega-3s can be obtained from fatty fish, such as salmon and mackerel, and fish oil or algal oil supplements.

 Recommended Dosage

-There is no established daily intake for EPA and DHA, but the American Heart Association recommends consuming at least two servings of fatty fish per week, which equates to roughly 500 mg of combined EPA and DHA daily.18 If you choose to supplement with fish oil or algal oil, ensure the product is of high quality and undergoes third-party testing for purity and potency.
+There is no established daily intake for EPA and DHA, but the American Heart Association recommends consuming at least two servings of fatty fish per week, which equates to roughly 500 mg of combined EPA and DHA daily.18 If you supplement with fish or algal oil, ensure the product is high quality and undergoes third-party testing for purity and potency.

 6. Coenzyme Q10 (CoQ10)